 My novel, SIX FEET BELOW ZERO, is a fictional story about a family.
 However, there were key memories and/or images that helped me along as I wrote.
 One was the seahorse birdbath from my husband’s grandmother’s home that now sits on our property.
 Another was a piece of yard art, “When Pigs Fly.”
 Another was the image of a heavy metal gator band that inspired the one that welcomes visitors to Great Grammy’s home in the book.
 I saw the photo online and thought, “Great Grammy would have loved that!”

-I was going through old photos and came across one I took of our favorite tree on my husband’s grandmother’s property; the person and place that inspired SIX FEET BELOW ZERO.
-The real “Great Grammy” would sling rope over a branch of this or any other tree and fashion a swing for our children’s visits.
+I was going through old photos and came across some that I took of our favorite trees on my husband’s grandmother’s property; the person and place that inspired SIX FEET BELOW ZERO.
+The real “Great Grammy” would sling rope over a branch of a tree and fashion a swing for our children’s visits (if you look carefully you can see one of the swings she made!).
 She’d scavenge garage sales for games, books, puzzles, toys, bikes, pogo-sticks, stilts, and scooters—whatever she could fit in her trunk.
 She’d test drive everything once she got home, even into her 90s!
-Anyway, looking at this photo sure brings back some memories.
+She’d put cots in the “Little House” where my husband and his siblings would “camp out” when they were young.
+And her garage held so many treasures (including the car that she drove till just before she died at the age of 94!)
+Anyway, looking at these photos sure brings back memories.

 Big news!
 Recorded Books will produce SIX FEET BELOW ZERO as an audio book.
 It will be simultaneously released with the hardcover on April 13, 2021.
 Stay tuned for updates!